tenacious/Auto.Squirrel/README.md

 With a single mouse click you can :

-1. Update Application Version
+1. **Update Application Version** the package version is extracted from exe file , you don't need to set this value manually

-2. Create Squirrel Package
+2. **Create Squirrel Package** .
+In similar way you do with Nuget Package Manager, just drag the file you want into window.

-3. Upload installer files
+3. **Upload installer files** .
+Set connection details one time .

-4. Decide to upload only the updated files or do complete setup upload
+4. **Decide to upload only the updated files or do complete setup upload**

  ## Read also :